And load time is especially important in an overwhelmingly mobile world where visitors are loading your website on a 4G mobile connection.

 What to do: Read the Website Obesity Crisis.
 Examine your themes, plugins, and scripts.
 Look for extra fluff.
 Look at your widgets, badges and overall design.
 Remove whatever is not worth the extra request.

 3. Serve Requests Correctly

 Imagine if your meal menu listed all the wrong dishes in your meals.
-It adds extra trips between the chef and customer.
+It adds extra trips between the chef and the customer.
 “You asked for broccoli, but we don’t have it.
 Is cauliflower ok instead?” – it slows down service.

 If your website has elements that are wrong, incorrect or have moved – it slows down your website load time.
 Your server has to look for the correct element and then send it.

-In WordPress, usually it’s an outdated theme, plugin or piece of content.
+In WordPress, usually, it’s an outdated theme, plugin or piece of content.
 Assets move and it’s important to keep everything updated.

 4. Serve Smaller Requests